berntf/otwo/ServerInstallTestnet.md

 source .vimrc
 ```

-10. Change the bash preferences file to always use vim instead of vi (see 'External reference 1' for advantages).
+10. Change the bash preferences file to always use vim instead of vi (see 'External reference ii' for advantages).

 ```
 cd